mendix/docs/content/refguide/mathematical-function-calls.md

 ## 6 ceil

-Rounds up to an integer (returns the integer which is greater than or equal to the input).
+Rounds up to an integer (returns the smallest integer which is greater than or equal to the input).

 ### 6.1 Input